-Also known as: UI artist, Visual designer
+Also known as: User interface (UI) artist, User interface (UI) designer, Visual designer

-User experience (UX) designers make sure a game is nice and easy to use (as distinct from being easy to win).
+UX designers make sure a game is nice and easy to use (as distinct from being easy to win).
 They ensure the players get clear and effective feedback from the game.
 Their main concern is that players don’t get frustrated by a game being badly explained.

-UI designers are concerned with the user interface – the point at which the game and the players interact.
+UI designers are concerned with the user interface; the point at which the game and the players interact.
 They create the look and feel of things like the heads-up display (HUD) showing the score, lives, and levels.
 They make sure that the menus and commands are clear.

 In larger games companies the UX and UI roles are done by different people but in smaller studios, they are combined into one job.
 UX designers tend to focus more on the information a player needs for the game to flow well.
 UI designers tend to focus on how that information is communicated.
 They make it look good and sound great.

-What’s a UX/UI designer good at?
+What’s a UX or UI designer good at?